akawana/ComfyUI-RGBYP-Mask-Editor/README.md

 https://github.com/akawana/ComfyUI-RGBYP-Mask-Editor

 ---
+## Version changes
+**V 2.0**

+**New node: RGBYPSaveMask** - Simple mask image saver which can take file_path and file_name from RGBYPLoadImage and save mask in the same folder as original image.
+Just useful.
+You can save mask with any other node.
+It is just an image but remember to save with alpha.

+**RGBYPLoadImage** - now has Open Mask button.
+You can load mask image if you create it with some other editor.

++ All nodes work faster because I don't use /input/rgbyp/ folder anymore.
+I have changed the logic little bit.

+---

 # ComfyUI-RGBYP-Mask-Editor
 RGB + Yellow + Pink 5-color mask editor for ComfyUI.
 Also includes a set of nodes for working with 5-color masks that assist with regional prompting.